haddersbadders/Simple-longform-framework/scratch_pad.md

 }
 ```
 ###Image carousel
-[Own Carousel](http://smashingboxes.github.io/OwlCarousel2/) has been integrated.
+[Owl Carousel](http://smashingboxes.github.io/OwlCarousel2/) has been integrated.
 Simply create some HTML like:

 ```
 <div class="owl-carousel">